What Is a Bachelor’s Degree? Requirements, Costs, and More

 The financial benefit of a bachelor's degree

 A bachelor’s degree can be friendlier to your wallet in the long run.
-The US Bureau of Labor Statistics (BLS) reports that in 2022, a college graduate working full-time made a median of $1,432 a week, while high school graduates with no college experience earned a median of $853 a week [1].
-That gap stretches into a significant difference over a year—a 2019 report by the Federal Reserve Bank of New York found that a college graduate earned an average of $33,000 more than a high school graduate in one year [2].
+The US Bureau of Labor Statistics (BLS) reports that in 2023, a college graduate working full-time made a median of $1,493 a week, while high school graduates with no college experience earned a median of $899 a week [3].
+That gap stretches into a significant difference over a year—a 2024 report by the Federal Reserve Bank of New York found that the median pay for recent college graduates with a bachelor’s degree was $60,000, compared to a median average salary of $36,000 for a high school graduate [4].

 Jobs you can get with a bachelor's degree

 Many high-paying jobs require at least a bachelor's degree, so having a four-year degree can make you more competitive for more roles.
-Here are some jobs that typically require a bachelor’s degree and are expected to grow rapidly in the next ten years, according to the BLS [3]:
+Consider these jobs that typically require a bachelor’s degree and are expected to grow rapidly in the next 10 years, according to the BLS [5]:

 • Computer and information systems managers